Phillies beat Reds 8-3 to snap 3-game losing streak

 CINCINNATI (AP) — Taijuan Walker pitched six efficient innings, Philadelphia scored five runs in the first three innings and the Phillies beat the Cincinnati Reds 8-3 on Friday night to snap a three-game losing streak.

-Walker (1-1) had his longest outing of the season, allowing four hits and one run.
+Walker (1-1) rode the early lead to his longest outing of the season, allowing four hits and one run.
 He struck out three and walked two.

+“That makes my job easier,” the right-hander said.
+“I can go after them and make them put the ball in play and let the defense work.”

 Edmundo Sosa hit his second homer of the season for the defending National League champion Phillies.
 They had lost four out of five, scoring a combined 12 runs in the four losses.